Why Wes Borland is way more than just the face-painted Limp Bizkit guy

 Wes Borland is the best.
 He was the most interesting man in nu-metal, standing among a sea of giant khaki trousers dressed like a giant witch.
 While everyone around him dressed fairly uniformly, limiting any and all visual experimentation to occasionally deeply odd beards, he’d be off to the side with his ceramic rabbit, his eyeballs blacked out by oversized contact lenses, and body clad only in underpants and a gallon of paint.

-Here are 13 of the many things to love about the most enigmatic maverick in metal.
+Here, then, are 13 of the many things to love about the most enigmatic maverick in metal…

-Perhaps it shouldn’t be surprising: He’s a sculptor, among other things, and it makes sense to expect a guitarist to be good with their hands, but he still doesn’t seem like the most obvious choice to front a DIY programme.
-Nobody’s ever said “Nick Knowles is basically the British Wes Borland.”
-But Borland did host just such a show in 2016, as the DIY Channel’s Sight Unseen followed the renovation of his Detroit home, a house he and wife Carré Callaway of Queen Kwong bought without having seen it.
+Perhaps it shouldn’t be surprising: he’s a sculptor, among other things, and it makes sense to expect a guitarist to be good with their hands, but he still doesn’t seem like the most obvious choice to front a DIY programme.
+Nobody’s ever said, “Nick Knowles is basically the British Wes Borland.”
+But Wes did host just such a show in 2016, as the DIY Channel’s Sight Unseen followed the renovation of his Detroit home, a house he and then-wife Carré Callaway of Queen Kwong bought without having seen it.
 It all went well enough that his solo album, Crystal Machete, was recorded in the house.

 Excess is a big aspect of rock’n’roll.
-Hey, guess how many cats Wes Borland and his wife Carré Callaway have.
-It’s 11.
+At one point, he and ex-wife had Carré Callaway had 11 cats.
 ELEVEN.
 That is so many goddamn cats.
 That’s, like, an amount of cats that even cat-themed rock star Peter Criss would think was excessive.

-In 2017, Borland told the Talk Toomey podcast about an altercation with Staind’s Aaron Lewis that ended in a magnificently unambiguous slamming of his former labelmate.
+In 2017, Wes told the Talk Toomey podcast about an altercation with Staind’s Aaron Lewis that ended in a magnificently unambiguous slamming of his former labelmate.
 “That guy is such a dickhead,” he said.
 “So full of himself, such a dickhead, I wish nothing but the worst for him.
 Amen.
 Disgusting person.
 I don’t want be a shit-talker.
 But I have no problem talking shit about that guy.
 He’s terrible.”
-Lewis responded by calling Borland “a bougie motherfucker.”
+Aaron then responded by calling Wes “a bougie motherfucker.”

-Borland spent the last week of his thirties on board Shiprocked, a floating concert boat with various Bizkit contemporaries.
-While the PR-friendly way for someone not looking forward to it would be to grit ones teeth and get on with it, Borland made his feelings very clear on Instagram, writing “Can’t wait to see me some roided out tribal tattooed spray tanned Jell‑O shot filled bohunks do their best drunk MMA impressions in the top deck mosh pit.”
-He claimed to be in the foetal position in his cabin, but gave shout-outs to “all the other over-the-hill late-nineties/early-2000s bands going on the cruise.”
-“Let’s give these people the raging alcohol-fueled nostalgia fest they’re paying for, guys!”
-Borland wrote.
+Wes spent the last week of his 30s onboard Shiprocked, a floating concert boat with various Limp Bizkit contemporaries.
+While the PR-friendly way for someone not looking forward to it would be to grit ones teeth and get on with it, Wes made his feelings very clear on Instagram, writing, “Can’t wait to see me some roided out tribal tattooed spray tanned Jell‑O shot filled bohunks do their best drunk MMA impressions in the top deck mosh-pit.”
+He claimed to be in the foetal position in his cabin, but gave shout-outs to “all the other over-the-hill late-’90s/early-2000s bands going on the cruise”.
+“Let’s give these people the raging alcohol-fuelled nostalgia fest they’re paying for, guys!”
+Wes wrote.
 “I know we can do it if we tune down low enough!”